Reblooming Amaryllis: Two Ways to Grow Amaryllis Bulbs Indoors

 After flowering the bulbs will develop leaves.
 Continue watering them well throughout the entire growing season.

-Add organic fertiliser every two weeks.
+Add organic fertilizer every 1-2 weeks.

 Reblooming amaryllis: caring for bulbs in late summer and early autumn

 Reduce watering in August, and put the pots in storage in late August or September.
 Keep them in a dark frost-free place where leaves will die off.
 The bulbs are tender and should not be exposed to frost.